s1h2u3b4h5a6m7-ops/AXIOM-GPT_NEW/STATE.md

 ## Changelog

+- **v4.6 / Phase 4 Session P: INDIGO's filed figure lands — the Session N/O/P
+  queue is complete.** promoter_pct 40.48 (derived) → **41.57** (filed Mar-2026
+  SHP, founder-verified against the exchange filing 15-Jul-2026).
+Research
+  trail: Trendlyne entity-level table (self-reconciling to the share:
+  35.69 IGE + 0.03 Bhatia individuals + 4.53 Rakesh Gangwal + 1.32 Chinkerpoo
+  Trust = 41.57 / 160,732,247 shares), corroborated by IIFL (41.57) and Kotak
+  (41.6 rounded); discrepancy log resolved 41.58 = Dec-2025 and 43.5 = Jun-2025
+  before verification began.
+Error mechanism identified: the old derivation missed the Chinkerpoo Trust's 1.32%.
+Executed as FOUR value-guarded UPDATEs (`2026-07-15_indigo_shp_exact.sql`), not Part D's one — the number lived in four places (promoter_pct, two promoter_who sentences, source_note); Part D verbatim would have left "41.57" above prose still calling it "a derived 40.48".
+Dry-run on a production-identical fixture (batch7 text + repair B3/B4 applied): pre-flight t/t/t → four UPDATE 1 → judge green → re-run four UPDATE 0.
+Prose now reads "the filed Mar-2026 SHP figure… will drift lower each quarter until the RG Group reaches zero" — the drift warning survives, the caveat retires.
+CONTRACT parachute +1 (file replays last by filename;
+  batch7's 40.48 judge remains true at its point in the replay and is superseded by this file's judge).
+Chip text unchanged.
+With this, every one-off item queued at Session N's opening is closed; what remains is the standing quarterly SHP re-verification sweep — INDIGO explicitly flagged as drift-prone until the RG Group reaches zero.
 - **v4.5 / Phase 4 Session O: LTIM joins its peers (flag 2 closed).** One
   guarded UPDATE (`WHERE ticker = 'LTIM' AND compare_group = 'IT Services'`) moved LTIM into "IT" — the guard means it can only ever touch LTIM and